hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 ## Overview

-The DNS servers are responsible for internal domain names and forward other requests to other (external) DNS servers.

-The DNS servers run Ubuntu 22.04 LTS as operating system.
-This is mostly relevant for the installation part of this document.
-The configuration of the DNS servers should be distribution-independent.

-The DNS servers use ISC Bind 9 as DNS Server software.
-So, the DNS configuration is specific for Bind 9.

-The DNS servers are installed and configured automatically with Ansible.
-This includes the basic server configuration as well as the zone files.
+The DNS servers in this document are responsible for local domain names and forward other requests to other DNS servers.
+They run ISC Bind 9 on Ubuntu 22.04 LTS.
+Bind 9 is installed and configured automatically with Ansible.
+This includes the configuration of the server options as well as the zone files.
-Additionally, multiple subdomains containing the same records - called aliases in this document - are supported.

-Note: The DNS configuration only contains A records and only IPv4 addressing is used.
+The DNS configuration only contains A records and only IPv4 addressing is used.

-TODO: nodes belong to subdomains (maybe based on their location in the network) and use individual nameservers?

-TODO: asymetric/individual configuration per dns server?

-TODO: configuration examples assume a network consisting of two sites/subdomains, each with a DNS server, each with a subdomain, services in each, and "common" DNS names in network.lan that lead to the closest service instance in the network depending on node's location within the network?

-The configuration examples in this document assume the network in the following
+The DNS configuration in this document assumes the network in the following
 figure:

 ```